“The Sieve” is Book I of the epic fantasy novel Drakon.

-Book I chronicles Da-Ren’s early years, growing up in a tribe of archer riders and pagan witches, camped north of the Blackvein River.
+Book I chronicles Da-Ren’s early years, growing up in a tribe of archers and pagan witches.
 He enters the Sieve, the forty-day initiation trial that determines the fate of every boy and girl.
-Many of his comrades will fall, the strong will join the warriors, and an elite few will be marked for leadership.
-Da-Ren learns to endure the elements, to obey the Truths, to keep standing when all hope is lost.
-He swallows the legends of the Ouna-Ma witches, learns to hate all other tribes, and conquers fear.
+Many of his comrades will fall, the strong will join the warriors, an elite few will be marked for leadership.

 Da-Ren learns to obey the Truths, to hate all other tribes, and to conquer fear.
 And yet there is one trial that will bring him to his knees.
 The Goddess’s favorite daughter.
 “Brown-haired, brown-eyed.
 Brown was the first color of the day.”

 South of the Blackvein River, a young Sarah survives the horror of the barbaric raids and devotes her life to acquiring knowledge and wisdom.
 She will talk to the witches, the priests and the rag dolls, she will learn the tales and the songspells, she will give birth and demand death.
 Revenge is her only mission.